dipsuw/Polished_Code_Release/README.md

 ### compare_with_sklearn.py
 This is the file that allows user to perform comparison between my implementation and scikit-learns ElasticNetCV on a real world dataset(Hitters)

-## To run these files, clone the repo and make sure following packages are installed on the system.
+## To run the above files, clone this repo and make sure following packages are installed on the system.
 * pandas
 * numpy
 * sklearn